Cakewalk: Cakewalk as a musical form

 Most cakewalk music is notated in 2/4 time signature with two alternate heavy beats per bar, giving it an oompah rhythm.
 The music was adopted into the works of various composers, including Robert Russell Bennett, John Philip Sousa, Claude Debussy and Louis Moreau Gottschalk.
 Debussy wrote "Golliwogg's Cake-walk" as the final movement of his Children's Corner suite for piano (published 1908), and The Little Nigar, subtitled A Cakewalk, for a piano method in 1909.
 The Cake Walk dance originated from the two-step, a dance which was itself spawned by the popularity of Sousa's marches.
 Although it featured more improvisation than the two-step, it was still very formal compared to later African-American dances such as the Charleston, Black Bottom and Lindy Hop.

 Cakewalk music incorporated polyrhythm, syncopation, and the habanera rhythm into the regular march rhythm.

+The cakewalk style eventually gave way to the creation of coon songs, which used cakewalk music and stereotypical lyrics to create musical caricatures of African American culture.
+Titles included "Rastus on Parade", "De Darkey Cavaliers", and "Kullud Koons' Kake Walk".
+These songs were "infectiously popular", and they allowed for African American musical virtuosity to be well-received at the same time as the stereotypes portrayed by the music.

 Modern times

 The American English term "cakewalk" was used as early as 1863 to indicate something that is very easy or effortless, although this metaphor may refer to the carnival game of the same name in referring to the fact that the latter's winners obtain their prize by doing no more than walking around in a circle.
 Though the dance itself could be physically demanding, it was generally considered a fun, recreational pastime, covertly mocking slaveholder dance parties.
-The phrase "takes the cake" also comes from this practice, as could "piece of cake."
+The phrase "takes the cake" also comes from this practice, as could "piece of cake".

-One version of the cakewalk is sometimes taught, performed included in competitions within the Scottish-inspired Highland dance community, especially in the southern United States.
+One version of the cakewalk is sometimes taught, performed and included in competitions within the Scottish-inspired Highland dance community, especially in the southern United States.
 In 2021, the Royal Scottish Official Board of Highland Dancing ruled to remove the dance from competition on the basis that it was derogatory to persons of color.

-A version of the cakewalk seen in vintage film clips from the early 1900s is kept alive in the Lindy hop community through performances by the Hot Shots and through cakewalk classes held in conjunction with Lindy Hop classes and workshops.
+A version of the cakewalk seen in vintage film clips from the early 1900s is kept alive in the Lindy Hop community through performances by the Hot Shots and through cakewalk classes held in conjunction with Lindy Hop classes and workshops.

 Judy Garland and Margaret O'Brien perform a cakewalk in the 1944 MGM musical Meet Me in St. Louis.

+On April 26, 2025, college football player Shedeur Sanders celebrated his selection in the 5th round of the NFL draft by the Cleveland Browns by performing a cakewalk on live TV.